Are You The Only One Trying?

 When your husband won’t come to counseling, and you are miserable, you don’t have to wait.
 There are many things you can do to start improving your life AND your marriage.
 But one thing that seems to get in the way is the focus on changing others.
 I’m not saying there’s anything wrong with wanting changes!
 But you never have to wait for someone else in order to start making your own life better.
 Funny thing is, it sometimes leads you to seeing changes in others anyway.

-Margie Wheelhouse is a Licensed Marriage and Family Therapist in Springfield, Illinois.
+Margie Wheelhouse is a Licensed Marriage and Family Therapist, helping clients online in Springfield, Chicago and throughout Illinois.
 She helps couples build great relationships and repair broken ones.
-She sees clients in person, by phone, and online.
+Call her today for a consultation!